 Choosing an undershirt project was the easy part.
 I was testing a fabric that would be presented as great for undershirts.
 And choosing the pattern was equally simple.
 I have used the Toby K Patterns Berlin T on more than a dozen projects and this patten has a lot of great options.
 Crew neck and V neck are the simple variations I use most.
 And to size for an undershirt, I chose one size below what I use for a standard tee.
 This worked very well for me.

-The techniques I've adapted from my conversations with Kelly are simple, really.
+The techniques I've adapted from my conversations with Agni are simple, really.

 Each seam has three rows of stitching: